cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

             * Once Anaconda is installed: use the `conda` package manager to install Jupyterlab
                 * `conda install -c conda-forge jupyterlab`
             * Test this using the `ssh tunnel` described in the main page tutorial of this repository

+> Left off here: Install some packages, grab a data tar file from S3 and unpack it.

 ### Configure the VM to act as a Jupyter Lab notebook server supporting a Python 3 kernel